pickingname/qualos/README.md

 - Shows P and S wave information during an active earthquake using the Yahoo API.
 - Light / Dark theme support.
 (Applied automatically based on the system's theme)
 - Now displays tsunami warning (line + text)

 ---

-### Limitations

-Please note that this might be changed

-- Cannot display the live data from the stations
-- Cannot display the english name when the EEW is issued
-- Camera movement is not good enough

----